 Longfellow House-Washington's Headquarters National Historic Site boasts an impressive archival collection, comprised of over 750,000 individual items ranging from George Washington letters to pamphlets on Soviet theatre.
 The archival material provides context for much of the house's furnishings and other objects in the museum collections.

 Research in the archives is by appointment.
 Please call (617) 491-1054 or email the park archivist to make arrangements for research sessions.
-Due to current staffing, we are not scheduling in-person appointments until August 2019.
-We will respond to remote research inquiries as quickly as possible, but please be aware it may take up to six weeks.
+We will respond to remote research inquiries as quickly as possible, but please be aware it may take up to three weeks.

 Henry Wadsworth Longfellow (1807-1882) Family Papers, 1768-1975 (bulk dates: 1825-1950)